-This week, Melinda, Kate, David, & Michelle take a look at slew of comics (and one light novel) from Viz Media, Oni Press, Yen Press, and TOKYOPOP.
+This week, MJ, Kate, David, & Michelle take a look at slew of comics (and one light novel) from Viz Media, Oni Press, Yen Press, and TOKYOPOP.

 Book Girl and the Suicidal Mime | By Mizuki Nomura | Yen Press – “Warmly despondent – that’s the kind of story I hope it will be,” Nomura says in this light novel’s afterword.
 Her hope is fulfilled, and she manages to add healthy doses of humor and suspense along the way.
 It’s about a high-school literature club that consists of a fetching goblin who literally eats prose and a boy who keeps her in snacks in the form of handwritten stories.
 They’re drawn into the romantic woes of a classmate, and their efforts to help her take some darkly unexpected turns that force the boy to confront painful events from his own past.
 It’s a quirky, thoughtful celebration of the power of stories, and it features interesting, well-developed characters with complex problems.
 I haven’t read many light novels, but I’m looking forward to reading more installments in this series. – David Welsh